-- 1. Start ArcCatalog. - 2.
-Expand Database Connections. - Double-click the product library administrator connection geodatabase to connect to it - Right-click each feature class in your product library and choose Register as Versioned.
+- 1. Expand Database Connections in the Catalog Tree window. - 2.
+Double-click the product library administrator connection geodatabase to connect to it. - Right-click each feature class in your product library and click Manage > Register as Versioned.

 Do not check the Register the selected objects with the option to move edits to base check box.